jeff-hykin/prolog_world/README.md

 ![graph](https://user-images.githubusercontent.com/17692058/137210954-20bb3c4a-3918-4dcc-a8ec-085b1a1aa0ac.png)

 - Every edge has a weight/distance
-- The user input tells the program a starting node and ending node
+- User input tells the program two things
+    - the name of a start node
+    - the name of an end node
 - The goal is to find the shortest path(s) (aka: path with minimum weight)
-- And then print out those paths
+- And then print out that shortest path
+- And print out the cost of that shortest path

 ## What specifically needs to be done?
 (Checklist)

 1. #### Get the code setup
     - Download this code (the green "Code" button^)
     - Open up your terminal and `cd ~/Downloads/prolog_world` (or whereever you put the unzipped code)
-    - If you're on any operating system that is not Windows => run `commands/start` and everything should be auto installed
+    - If you're on any operating system that is not Windows
+        - run `commands/start` and Prolog should auto-install for you
+        - (if something goes wrong, here's [a link](https://www.swi-prolog.org/Download.html) to the manual installation)
     - If you're on on Windows, try installing SWI Prolog manually
         - I recommend the Docker version [found here](https://hub.docker.com/_/swipl/)
         - And here's [a link](https://www.swi-prolog.org/Download.html) to the normal install instructions
         - (You can also use WSL or Virtualbox to run Linux, and then follow the linux instructions)
     - Protip: if you use VS Code, there's a [Prolog extension](https://marketplace.visualstudio.com/items?itemName=rebornix.prolog) that adds syntax highlighting
-2. #### make sure that running `./main/1_path_finder/find_path.pl`
+2. #### Make sure that running `./main/1_path_finder/find_path.pl`
     - finds the shortest path(s)
     - prints out the path (a list of edges) and cost like this: <br>
     ```